plzin/plzin.github.io/posts/non-standard-analysis.md

 (It did take until the 1960s after all!)

 A hyperreal number is a sequence of real numbers.
-Note that the sequence need not be cauchy.
+Note that the sequence need not be Cauchy.
 Addition and multiplication are defined component wise.
-I will use angle brackets to contrast the cauchy sequences of rational numbers in the construction of the reals.
+I will use angle brackets to contrast the Cauchy sequences of rational numbers in the construction of the reals.

 As I said, the real numbers are a "subset" of the hyperreals, because each real $r$ can be viewed as the constant sequence:
 $$\langle r, r, r, r, \dots \rangle$$

-Let us look at a infinitesimal:
+Let us look at an infinitesimal:
 $$\langle \tfrac12, \tfrac14, \tfrac18, \tfrac1{16}, \dots \rangle$$

-If this was a cauchy sequence of rational numbers, it would correspond to the real number 0, but in this case it does not.
+If this was a Cauchy sequence of rational numbers, it would correspond to the real number 0, but in this case it does not.
 It is a positive infinitesimal, so it is bigger than 0 but less than any positive real number.

 An example of an infinite number would be the reciprocal of the above number: